The Hidden Costs of Outdated IT Systems

 The Hidden Costs of Long Term Maintenance & Repair

-Hardware/Software that’s no longer supported by manufacturers can also pose a problem; When systems reach their end-of-life stage, finding compatible replacement parts or securing expert support becomes difficult and costly.
-If you have an in house IT team, the constant task of patching and fixing your business tech infrastructure, could be preventing them from growing and improving the systems you have in place, as their time will, instead, be spent trying to stop things going backwords, rather then helping them go forwards.
+Hardware/software that’s no longer supported by manufacturers can also pose a problem; when systems reach their end-of-life stage, finding compatible replacement parts or securing expert support becomes difficult and costly.
+If you have an in-house IT team, the constant task of patching and fixing your business tech infrastructure, could be preventing them from growing and improving the systems you have in place, as their time will, instead, be spent trying to stop things going backwards, rather than helping them go forwards.

 The Increased Risk to Cybersecurity